Updated: January 31st 2019

 A popular place for photographs, there's an unwritten rule that tourists here should queue up opposite the temple and let those in front take a photo in front before having there own taken.

-In 2017-19 this temple is due for reconstruction.
 Though it withstood the 2015 earthquake there was a lot of internal damge done and it needs to be rebuilt.
 The Digital Archaeology Foundation have digitally preserved this temple in 3D so people will be able to see a "before and after" version.
+In late 2018 the Siddhi Lakshmi Temple was fully restored.

 In 2017 the Siddhi Laxmi temple was finally "deconstructed" systematically so that it could be rebuilt again to repair internal damage from the 2015 earthquake.

-Reconstuction is said to take over two years due to the masonary work involved.
+Reconstuction was to take over two years due to the masonary work involved.
 It's interesting to note that nearby the Vatsala Durga temple is also undergoing similar stone reconstuction.
 The Digital Archaeology Foundation has posted some 3D reconstruction photographs of what the temple used to look like.

 Meanwhile other photographs of the temple before it was taken down can be found on this page.